MartaKliuchnik/alias-game/README.md

 Status code: **200 OK**

-Description: The request was successful, and the response contains an array of user objects.
+Description: This status indicates that the request was successful, and the response contains an array of user objects, or an empty array if no users are found.

 ```
 [